Kuzma scores 32 as Lakers top Thunder in OT without LeBron | New Country 923

+James missed his 12th straight game, yet against a veteran team loaded with All-Star talent, the Lakers rolled to a 16-6 advantage in the extra period.

+“That was a really nice, big win for our group,” Lakers coach Luke Walton said.
+“We got contributions from everybody.
+This is a really hard place to win at.
+It’s a playoff team.
+For our guys to keep coming in and different people making plays — it’s how we have to compete.”

-The four-time MVP missed his 12th straight game with a left groin strain, but the Lakers still pulled off a solid road win.
-Ivica Zubac scored a career-high 26 points and Lonzo Ball added 18 for the Lakers, who improved to 5-7 without their star.
+Ivica Zubac scored a career-high 26 points and Lonzo Ball added 18 points and 10 assists for the Lakers, who improved to 5-7 without their injured star.

 Paul George scored 27 points and Terrance Ferguson added 21 for Oklahoma City.
-Russell Westbrook had 26 points, 13 assists and nine rebounds for the Thunder, but he shot just 7 of 30.
+Russell Westbrook had 26 points, 13 assists and nine rebounds but shot just 7 of 30.

 The Thunder lost despite making a franchise-record 21 3-pointers and leading by 17 in the first half.
 They have dropped five of six.

-Westbrook missed two layups in the final minute, but he was fouled on a 3-pointer with 2.9 seconds remaining and the Lakers up 122-119.
-Westbrook, a 64 percent free throw shooter, made all three foul shots to tie the score at 122.
+Westbrook missed two layups in the final minute but was fouled by Ball on a 3-pointer with 2.9 seconds remaining and the Lakers up 122-119.
+Westbrook, a 64 percent free throw shooter, made all three foul shots to tie the score.
 Kuzma missed a 3 at the buzzer, and the game went to overtime.

+NBA crew chief Tom Washington acknowledged that Westbrook should never have been awarded free throws.

+“Upon being able to see the review of the play, we realized that the illegal contact happened prior to his upward motion, so it should have been a side-out,” Washington said.

 TIP-INS